 When a building is listed, protection is afforded to all of the building, exterior and interior, together with anything attached to the exterior and also any outbuildings, walls or other structures within the curtilage and built before 1 July 1948.
 Alterations and additions carried out after the date of listing are also included.
 Further information is available at Historic England's advice page .

 Consent is therefore required from the council for any changes that would affect the character either externally or internally of the building.
 It is a criminal offence to undertake any such changes without first gaining permission.
-Routine maintenance and repairs carried out on a like-for-like basis will not normally require listed building consent; however, it is worth noting that the replacement of single glazed windows with double glazed always requires consent and is often unacceptable.
+If carrying out a repair or renewal to a listed building would affect its character as a building of special architectural or historic interest, then listed building consent will be required.
+Many repairs will not affect the character of the building.
+However, it is not true that repairs using like-for-like materials will never require consent as such repairs still may affect the special interest in the building.
+The removed materials may, for example, hold historic interest.
+However, it is worth noting that the replacement of single glazed windows with double glazed always requires consent and is often unacceptable.

 Please consult a suitably qualified conservation architect before commencing work on any listed building, or use the council's pre-application advice service .
 There is no fee for listed building consent, but depending on the proposed nature of any works, planning permission and possibly Building Regulations may also be required, both of which do carry a charge.